hangfaichao/weekly_report_generator/README.md

 ## Configuration

-1. Copy the .sh file to the directionary that you want to store your weekly report.
+1. Copy the .sh file to the folder that you want to store your weekly report.

 2. Assign the .sh file with operation authority.